Favor Football Academy in the Kibera Slums

 Tournaments

-After six months of training, the 'Favor' team took part in their first official away tournament.
-Three clubs participated in the tournament.
-The opponents were the same age as our kids, but had extensive professional football experience.
-Favor Club's results were respectable.
-No 'clean sheets' — we lost three matches, but in a hard-fought battle and with a not-shameful goal difference.
-A special point of pride — a draw.
-The kids actually scored goals, and that in itself is a result.
+After six months of training, the "Favor" team participated in their first official away tournament.
+Three clubs took part.
+The opponents were the same age as our children but had extensive professional football experience.
+The results of FC Favor were commendable.
+Not a single "clean sheet" loss.
+Our team lost three matches, but they were hard-fought battles with a respectable score difference.
+A particular point of pride was the draw.
+The children actually scored goals, and that in itself is an achievement.

 "The biggest adventure of their lives" — that's what the kids themselves said.
 On the way, they said they never imagined they would ever leave Kibera.
 For the first time, they realized that sport truly opens doors.